A child playing with a soccer ball on green grass in a park setting, with people and dogs in the background.

 Governors Island

-Nancy L.: Governors Island has military beginnings with the colonial militia in 1755.
+Nancy L. said: Governors Island has military beginnings with the colonial militia in 1755.
 It became a major headquarters for the U.S. Army and Coast Guard and was one of the longest continually operating military installations in the U.S. until it closed in 1996.
 Now it's a beautiful park and national monument filled with family-friendly activities.
 Try the Slide Hill, bike paths, and play areas.
 Tour Castle Williams, Fort Jay, and the National Historic Landmark District.
 Access the island by ferry from lower Manhattan or Brooklyn.

 Hudson River Park